This topic should concern all of us, for these passages underscore the seriousness of truly forgiving, and knowing what it is to forgive:

 This word is often tied up with an idea of emotional attachment and release of guilt.
 But that's our modern idea -- the ancients had different ideas entirely.

 Malina and Rohrbaugh's Social Science commentary notes that in the ancient world, sin was "a breach of interpersonal relations" that invoked a debt upon the sinner to the "sinnee".
-Of course we know this from the doctrine of the atonement: Sin incurs a debt upon us to God that Jesus' blood forgives.
+Of course we know this from the doctrine of the atonement: Sin incurs a debt upon us to God that Jesus' brokerage forgives.
 We also speak of forgiveness of debt in financial terms even today.
 Thus Matthew's version of the Lord's prayer speaks of forgiving "debts" and does so with the meaning that we are to waive the personal obligation invoked by one sinning against us.

 Malina and Rohrbaugh further elucidate that sin thus made people "unable to maintain their social position" and that forgiveness "had the character of restoration, a return to both self-sufficiency and one's place in the community.
 Since the introspective, guilt-oriented outlook of industrialized societies did not exist, it is unlikely that forgiveness meant psychological healing.
 Instead, forgiveness by God meant being divinely restored to one's position and therefore being freed from fear of loss at the hands of God.
 Forgiveness by others meant restoration to the community."
 This in turn meant that neighbors and friends did not blame you and take sanctions against you for your actions.